 The bonding materials are chosen to match with your natural tooth, making them feel and look natural.
 In addition, they give out that dazzling smile by making your teeth more aligned.
 Visit My Detroit Dentist to inquire more information about dental bonding near you.

 Dental bonds, on average, will last for 4 to 8 years.
 However, the location and the material used will also affect their durability.
-The following are some after-care tips that our dentist office near me recommends.
+The following are some after-care tips that our dental offices near you recommends.